acquitelol/ESP32-Arduino-Experience/README.md

 # Esp-32 Sensor Records
-### A project which records various metrics, including
+## A PlatformIO project which records various metrics, such as:
 - Temperature
 - Humidity
 - Carbon Dioxide